seatable/seatable-admin-docs/docs/installation/advanced/maintenance-mode.md

 1. Go to `/opt/seatable-compose/`
 2. Create a copy of your `seatable-server.yml` and name it `maintenance.yml`
 3. Replace the labels of your SeaTable Server with the following labels.
-4. Replace `<your-allowed-ip> <your-allowed-ip2>` with one or multiple IP adresses, that should have access to your server.
+4. Replace `<your-allowed-ip>` with one IP adresses, that should have access to your server.
 5. Open your `.env` file and replace `seatable-server.yml` with `maintenance.yml` (in the variable `COMPOSE_FILE`)
 6. Run `docker compose up -d`